-Q: If a person does not know how to swim, do they need a special PFD?
+Q: Does a person who cannot swim need a special PFD?

-A: All people are naturally buoyant and Types I, II, III add 15.5 to 22 pounds of extra buoyancy.
-Type V adds 7.5 to 22 pounds of buoyancy.
-Most adults need only 7 to 12 pounds of extra buoyancy to stay afloat, so even a nonswimmer can float with a PFD.
+A: All people are naturally buoyant and Types I, II, III add 15.5 to 22 lbs. of extra buoyancy (Type V adds 7.5 to 22 lbs.).
+Most adults need only 7 to 12 lbs. of extra buoyancy to stay afloat, so even nonswimmers can float with a PFD.

 Q: Can I use one PFD for various sports?

-A: Yes, if it is a Type III.
-No, if it is a Type V. Type III PFDs are USCG-approved for various sports activities.
-Type V is USCG-approved only for a specific water sport.
+A: Yes, but only Type III PFDs are USCG-approved for various sports activities.
+Type V PFDs, for example, are USCG-approved only for a specific water sport.